$Z^0$ boson associated b-jet production in high-energy nuclear collisions: Associated Production of Boson and b-jet in p+p Collisions

-Before we move into the study on $Z^0\,+\,$b-jet production in heavy-ion collisions, we should address its production in p+p collisions.
-Fig.~\ref{fig:process} shows a few processes~\cite{Aad:2011jn} contributing to the associated production of a $Z^0$ boson and b-jet .
-In the Fig.~\ref{fig:process}(a) and (b), an initial bottom quark from the parton distribution function(PDF) derived from the gluon distribution of one beam particle evolves the hard scattering and then turn into a b-jet and a $Z^0$ boson in the finial-state.
-In the bottom two diagrams, the $b\bar{b}$ pairs originate from the hard scattering and then turn into two b-jets associated with a emitted $Z^0$ boson in the final-state.
+Before we move into the study on $Z^0\,+\,$b-jet production in HIC, we should address its production in p+p collisions.
+Fig.~\ref{fig:process} shows a few processes~\cite{Aad:2011jn} contributing to the associated production of a $Z^0$ boson and b-jet.
+In Figs.~\ref{fig:process}(a) and (b), an initial bottom quark from the parton distribution function~(PDF) derived from the gluon distribution of one beam particle suffers the hard scattering and then turns into a b-jet and a $Z^0$ boson in the final state.
+In the bottom two diagrams, the $b\bar{b}$ pairs originate from the hard scattering and then turn into two b-jets associated with an emitted $Z^0$ boson in the final state.

-In this work, we use the MC@NLO event generator SHERPA~\citep{Gleisberg:2008ta} to obtain the initial $Z^0\,+\,$b-jet production in p+p collision.
-The tree-level matrix elements are calculated by the internal module Amegic~\citep{Krauss:2001iv}and Comix~\citep{Gleisberg:2008fv}, while one-loop virtual correction calculated by the external program BlackHat.
-The parton shower based on Catani-Seymour~\citep{Schumann:2007mg} subtraction method is matched with NLO QCD matrix elements by MC@NLO method~\citep{Frixione:2002ik}.
-The NLO PDF from NNPDF3.0~\citep{Ball:2014uwa} with 5-flavour scheme has been chosen in the calculations.
-FASTJET~\citep{Cacciari:2011ma} with anti-$k_{\rm T}$ algorithm is used in the event selection and the final state jet reconstruction.
+In this work, we use the MC@NLO event generator SHERPA~\citep{Gleisberg:2008ta} to obtain the initial $Z^0\,+\,$b-jet production in a p+p collision.
+The tree-level matrix elements are calculated using the internal modules Amegic~\citep{Krauss:2001iv} and Comix~\citep{Gleisberg:2008fv}, and the one-loop virtual correction is calculated using the external program BlackHat~\cite{Berger:2008ag}.
+The parton shower based on the Catani-Seymour~\citep{Schumann:2007mg} subtraction method is matched with NLO QCD matrix elements via the MC@NLO method~\citep{Frixione:2002ik}.
+The NLO PDF from NNPDF3.0~\citep{Ball:2014uwa} with a 5-flavor scheme has been chosen in the calculations.
+FastJet~\citep{Cacciari:2011ma} with an anti-$k_{\rm T}$ algorithm is used in the final-state jet reconstruction.